craigrachow/CISM/governance.md

-# CISM Reference Guide – Governance & Risk Management

-**Domain 1: Information Security Governance (17%)** and
-**Domain 2: Information Security Risk Management (20%)**, using ISACA-aligned descriptions, business-focused context, and exam memory aids.

----

-## Domain 1 – Information Security Governance (17%)
+# CISM Domain 1 – Information Security Governance (17%)
+Information security governance is a subset of the above focused on protecting the organisations information assets.
+Top down activity.
+Ensures security program and initiatives align and support business objectives.
+Translates strategic objectives into actionable policies, controls and metrics. **To ensure that the information security strategy is in alignment with the strategic goals and objectives of the business.

 ### ISACA Domain Description (Paraphrased)
 Information Security Governance ensures that security strategies align with business objectives, risk is managed appropriately, resources are used responsibly, and performance is measured and reported to stakeholders.